-Refined elevates Jira Service Management.
+The Refined Sites app elevates Jira Service Management.
 It’s the quickest way to improve the JSM support experience for users, by making your portals easier to navigate, by reducing the burden on support agents by incorporating self-help, and of course by making your site look nice and on-brand.

-We'll guide you step-by-step in setting up your help center or support site with Refined for JSM.
-(For an even more detailed setup guide, be sure to visit our Help site.)
+We'll guide you step-by-step in setting up your help center or support site with Refined Sites for JSM.

 Follow these steps to get going with your help center in Refined: